grid

 This would be dependent on the type of cladding and the local building codes.

-The wind rating is based on several factors including the weather in the local area, the height of the building and local building codes.
+The wind rating is based on many factors, including local weather, building height and local building codes.

 FRR